 - Taz III by Lucas de Groot.

-- The connected script face Kinescope by Mark Simonson.
+- The connected script typeface Kinescope by Mark Simonson.

 - A collection of grunge faces by Rian Hughes (Device): Battery Park, Chase, Roadkill Complete, Wormwood Gothic, Forge.